MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-macos-client.md

 ## Install the Global Secure Access client
 ### Automated installation
 Use the following command for silent installation.
-*Substitute your file path and version number according to the download location of the .pkg file.*
+*Substitute your file path according to the download location of the .pkg file.*

-`sudo installer -pkg ~/Downloads/GlobalSecureAccessClient_[version].pkg -target / -verboseR`
+`sudo installer -pkg ~/Downloads/GlobalSecureAccessClient.pkg -target / -verboseR`

 The client uses system extensions and a transparent application proxy that need to be approved during the installation.
 For a silent deployment without prompting the end user to allow these components, you can deploy a policy to automatically approve the components.